JaKooLit/Fedora-Hyprland/README.md

 ### ✨ Costumize the packages and COPR Repos
-- insde the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh
+- inside the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh

 ### 🔔 NOTICE TO NVIDIA OWNERS ###
 - by default it is installing the latest and newest nvidia drivers.
 If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-fedora website [`LINK`](https://rpmfusion.org/Howto/NVIDIA#Installing_the_drivers) and edit nvidia.sh in install-scripts folder to install proper gpu driver